About

 • advocate the teaching of the principles of the late Reverend Dr. Martin Luther King Jr. to the youth of New Hampshire

-• give youth an opportunity to use that knowledge, and, through participating in the Martin Luther King Arts & Writing Contest, demonstrate & share what those principles mean to them
+• give youth an opportunity to use that knowledge, and, through participating in the Martin Luther King Jr. Arts & Writing Contest, demonstrate & share what those principles mean to them

 Members

-The Steering Committee is responsible for all the planning that make the Martin Luther King Day Community Celebration, the presentation of the Martin Luther King Award, the Writing Contest & the presentation of the Lionel Washington Johnson Youth Awards.
+The Steering Committee is responsible for all the planning that make the Martin Luther King Jr. Day Community Celebration, the presentation of the Martin Luther King Jr. Award, the Writing Contest & the presentation of the Lionel Washington Johnson Youth Awards.

-Member Organization Representative
+Member Organization

 History